By DAN Boater

 DAN is best known for offering a 24-hour emergency hotline and global medical evacuation service.
 When boaters experience medical emergencies, they just want to make sure they will be taken care of without having to find available air ambulances, arranging admission into U.S. or international hospitals, or dealing with the red tape of guaranteeing payment.
 By making one call, DAN Boater members know that every detail — from air travel to airport pickup to direct admission into a hospital — is being handled.

 DAN Boater advises every extended-range boater to keep the emergency hotline number in your first-aid kit, with your cell phone and/or sat-phone, and on your computer.
 As soon as a situation arises in which you require medical guidance or may need medical assistance or evacuation, call the DAN Boater hotline.
-Non-U.S. calls can be accepted collect from anywhere if it is an emergency.
+Collect calls for member emergencies originating outside the U.S. will be accepted.